pnicto/impartus-video-downloader/README.md

-  "views": "both", // Accepted values: "left", "right", "both" "downloadLocation": "./downloads", // Directory where the final file is stored to "tempDirLocation": "./.temp", // Directory to store the chunks (directory can be deleted when the program is not running) "slides": true // Accepted values: true, false to download the slides from impartus }
+  "views": "both", // Accepted values: "left", "right", "both" "downloadLocation": "./downloads", // Directory where the final file is stored to "tempDirLocation": "./.temp", // Directory to store the chunks (directory can be deleted when the program is not running) "slides": false, // Accepted values: true, false to download the slides from impartus, "numWorkers": 5, // Number of workers to use set this to 1 if you want to download the videos sequentially.
+Setting this to 0 will use a default number that is 5
+}
 ```